 “We may grow unaware of these things.
 However, when we have children, they can — and often do — trigger us because of our own childhood experiences,” Ockwell-Smith continues.
 “We will often find ourselves in a situation with our children when we feel irrationally angry, struggle to stay calm, and often over-react when it comes to discipline because in that moment, we have stepped back into the shoes of our child self and we're reacting in the way our parent or carer did.”

 For instance, parents who were expected to keep their bedroom clean enough to pass a military inspection when they were kids might feel anger rush to the surface when their own children leave dirty clothes lying around.
-This is especially true if their failure to meet tidiness standards was met with harsh discipline methods.
+This is especially true if their failure to meet tidiness standards were met with harsh discipline methods.
 The intense shame that was cultivated in childhood would manifest as parental anger down the road.

 Awareness that this is happening can be incredibly freeing because it normalizes the struggle for parents and hopefully lessens feelings of guilt or shame when they have a hard time remaining calm.
 What might otherwise be construed as a static character flaw can instead be viewed within the context of personal healing.
 There’s also hope in the idea that while our childhood shapes who we become as adults, it doesn’t entirely dictate our future.